holman/spaceman-diff/README.md

     brew install jp2a imagemagick

+### linux

+If you're using `apt`, you should be able to install your dependencies in a similar manner:

+    sudo apt-get install jp2a imagemagick

 ## install

 Once you have your dependencies installed, drop [`spaceman-diff`][binary] onto your system or your dotfiles directory or whatever kooky stuff you're using.
 If you're using [Homebrew](http://brew.sh), you can instead install `spaceman-diff` with `brew install spaceman-diff`.
 After that, you need to configure Git to use `spaceman-diff` for all your image diffs.